Buffalo Hump: What Is It, and Why Does It Happen?

 What is the difference between a dowager’s hump and a buffalo hump?

 Some people may refer to a buffalo hump as a “dowager’s hump.”
 However, dowager’s humps are due to kyphosis, which involves bone placement and posture.
-Buffalo humps are due to the development of a fat pad between the shoulder blades.
+Buffalo humps are

 How long does it take to get rid of a buffalo hump?